-1 Coal - ING no longer finances new coal clients and has a reduced risk appetite in this sector; Tobacco - similarly, ING is reducing its risk appetite and expects changes in its lending policies for the tobacco sector.
+Coal - ING no longer finances new coal clients and has a reduced risk appetite in this sector; Tobacco - similarly, ING is reducing its risk appetite and expects changes in its lending policies for the tobacco sector.

-2 ING can explain or provide a write-up describing the matching process between Sustainalytcs data and ING's client databases.
+ING can explain or provide a write-up describing the matching process between Sustainalytcs data and ING's client databases.

-- Be restricted by ESR (partially or fully) Please refer to footnote 4 for weblink to our ESR Framework providing definitions of partial and full restriction. - Have an industry code which corresponds to coal or tobacco3 - Be in scope of any ESR's exclusion criteria4 - Have a severe controversy rating (4, 5) by Sustainalytics5
+- Be restricted by ESR (partially or fully) Please refer to footnote 4 for weblink to our ESR Framework providing definitions of partial and full restriction. - Be in scope of any ESR's exclusion criteria - Have a severe controversy rating (4, 5) by Sustainalytics